kathrynleung/gdcdata/README.md

 In its current state, this github repo provides a comprehensive analysis on variant calling data from the Genomic Data Commons.

-Files comb.py, df.py, howmany.py, inter.py, contents.py contatin the necessary libraries of
+Files comb.py, df.py, howmany.py, inter.py, contents.py contain the necessary libraries of
 functions for the analysis.
 (These libraries are still a work in progress)

 See the plots folder for upset plots of the GDC data without any filtering.